Santhosh26/FortifyCI/README.md

+# FortifyCI with Jira Intrgation
-# FortifyCI - A unfified script for all CIs with Jira Integration.
+A unfified script for all CIs with Jira Integration.